liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 ## User Management [](id=user-management-liferay-portal-6-2-user-guide-16-en)

-If you click the *Users* link on the left menu of the control panel, there are now two users in the list of users.
+If you click the *Users* link on the left menu of the Control Panel, there are now two users in the list of users.
 If you want to change something about a particular user, you can click the *Actions* button next to that user.